trendy-weshy/sibasi-academy-angular-course/exercise1/README.md

 In this exercise, you are required to generate an angular project with a prefix of your initials e.g. `jww` so that your naming system will be:

 1. if it is a component `jww-login-component`
 2. if it is a module `jww-login-module`

 The project will have one app module which has two components, that is:

 ```
-/
 - ./angular-project
 	- ./src
 		- ./app
 			- app.module.ts
 				./login
 					- login.component.ts
 ```
-this sample has ignored .html, .css/.scss/.sass/.less, .spec.ts files generate
+this sample has ignored `.html, .css/.scss/.sass/.less, .spec.ts` files generate

 The sample folder structure represents the following: